apache/sling-site/src/main/jbake/content/documentation/development/content-packages.md

     $ npx slingpackager upload <content-package.zip> -i

+### Composum UI

+The Composum package manager allows performing multiple operations through its user interface.
+To access the package manager, ensure that you are logged in to the Sling Starter and then navigate to the Composum Package Manager at [http://localhost:8080/bin/packages.html](http://localhost:8080/bin/packages.html).

+Some of the possible operations are:

+- building content packages from existing content
+- uploading and installing existing content packages
+- uninstalling existing content packages

 ### Notes

 Inspecting the content package reveals that is is just a ZIP file with additional metadata.

-After deploying the content package, ensure that you are logged in to the Sling Starter, and then navigate to the Composum Package Manager at [http://localhost:8080/bin/packages.html](http://localhost:8080/bin/packages.html).
-You will see the content package as listed and will be able, for instance, to uninstall it.
+Of definite interest are the manifest - `META-INF/MANIFEST.MF` and the filter definition - `META-INF/vault/filter.xml`.

 The [Sling IDE Tooling](/documentation/development/ide-tooling.html) has support for exporting and importing content incrementally to a Sling instance, and can be used alongside the Maven-based tooling.